pcboomer33/pcboomer33/README.md

 ### Hi there 👋
 - I am a guy learning to program python.
+- I am a guy also learning to program clojure
 - I spent many hours trying to get my hackintosh to have wifi.
 - A horrible blender modeller
 - I know how to clover hackintosh